security-man/git-crypt-gpg/README.md

 - [Managing a repository with git-crypt in GPG mode](#gpg-key-generation)

 # GPG Key Generation
-To generate the necessary public/private RSA keypair you will need to have instaled [Gnu Privacy Guard (GnuPG)](https://www.gnupg.org/).
+To generate the necessary public/private RSA keypair you will need to have installed [Gnu Privacy Guard (GnuPG)](https://www.gnupg.org/).
 For Mac users this can be installed via `brew install gnupg`.

 Once installed, a new RSA key can be configured using a single command:
 ```